 Posted by Jake Hinojoza on Nov 28, 2017 9:00:00 AM

 In the world of conformal coating, there are many to choose from.
-Each boasts their unique protection traits and what set them apart of the others.
+Each boasts their unique protection traits and what sets them apart from the others.
 So it's important to break down what your product's specific need is.
 In other words, what does your product need to be protected from the most?
 Water, extreme temperatures, or maybe even gases.

 Today we are going to look at acrylic coating, polyurethane, parylene c, and parylene n.
 These conformal coatings all have protective qualities to them, but when you are looking for a very specific type of production, it's important to break each conformal coating down.